GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 ### 2.2.1 RobotDYN Dimmer
 Prepare 3 cables with the below spec:
 1. Red, 18AWG, 15cm, one exposed end, one female spade end.
+    - From the dimmer positive line OUT with the female end going into one of the pump connections itself.
 2. Red, 18AWG, 15cm, one exposed end, one male spade end.
+    - From the dimmer L line IN with the male end going into the connector that was removed from the pump.
 3. Black splitter, 18AWG, 15cm, one exposed end, one male spade end, one female spade end.
+    - From the dimmer N line IN with the male into the connector that was removed from the pump and female into the remaining connection on the pump itself.

 !>Please check whether your dimmer ports placement in the case it differs from the images before connecting the dimmer, it's very important to feed the IN and OUT wires correctly!